SModelS/smodels/docs/manual/source/Installation.rst

 Standard Installation
 ---------------------

-SModelS is a Python library that requires Python version 2.6 or later (including version 3) with the following *external* Python
+SModelS is a Python library that requires Python version 2.6 or later, including version 3, which is the default.
+It depends on the following *external* Python libraries:
-libraries:

  * unum>=4.0.0
  * numpy>=1.13.0